Data lakes have been around for about a decade, but they’ve only recently started changing the way marketers deal with customer data.

 Rebecca Stone, VP, Demand Generation and International Marketing at LiveRamp, championed building a data lake for marketing purposes initially, and plans to make the lake available to other teams so they can “drink their own Champagne.”
 More on that later.

-Insight 1: there are good—and bad—reasons for building data lakes
+Insight 1: there are good—and bad—reasons for building a data lake

 Data lakes should be treated as a tool or a utility—they’re most useful when they’re designed for a specific initiative.